WithSecureLabs/GarbageMan/README.md

 - Ability to overcome malware anti-dumping techniques (`psnotify`)

-More detailed description, background information and usage instructions can be found in WithSecure Labs tools: https://labs.withsecure.com/tools/
+More detailed description, background information and usage instructions can be found in WithSecure Labs tools: https://labs.withsecure.com/tools/garbageman/

 More details about the `psnotify` can be found here: [psnotify/README.md](psnotify).

-## Videos

-Couple of videos showcasing some key functionality of `GarbageMan`.

 ## How to get it?